 The exhibition aims to give visitors a unique opportunity to view exhibits which showcase Hadrian’s philhellenism and highlight his immense and enduring legacy.
 By promoting the integration of Greek intelligentsia with Roman tradition, Hadrian contributed decisively to forging a common cultural base that served as a fundamental element of western culture.
 From this viewpoint, the exhibition marks and heralds the launch of the European Year of Cultural Heritage in 2018.
 All of the exhibits featured, 40 in all, come from the National Archaeological Museum’s collections.

 * Hadrian 2017.
 Metamorphosis: The birth of a new Rome – from November 2017 to April 2018 at the Archaeological Museum of Seville (Spain)

-The Archaeological Museum of Seville in southern Spain is planning to host an exhibition in 2017 to commemorate the 1900th anniversary of the accession of Hadrian to the imperial throne. (read more here)
+The Archaeological Museum of Seville in southern Spain is hosting an exhibition to commemorate the 1900th anniversary of the accession of Hadrian to the imperial throne.